tracycaldwell/thinkcspy/_sources/course-overview.rst

 * **Pass with Honors:** For students who complete all of the work on time.
 * **Pass:** For students who complete all of the work, mostly on time (more details below).

-Summer of Code consists of 3 units, of which _Think Python_ is the first.
-You will receive a status of Pass with Honors, Pass, or Fail for each unit.
-In order to Pass the entire course, you must Pass each individual unit.
-In order to Pass with Honors, you must Pass with Honors each individual unit.

 Evaluation
     In order to pass the course, you will be evaluated on three different criteria: